mitogen-hq/mitogen/docs/getting_started.rst

   not suffer from.

-  While every effort is made to hide this complexity, you should expect threading-related encounters during development, and crucially after your program is in production.
+  While every effort is made to hide this complexity, you should expect threading-related encounters during development, and crucially, years after your program reached production.
 See :ref:`troubleshooting` for more information.

 * While high-level abstractions are provided, you must understand how Mitogen works before depending on it.
 Mitogen interacts with many aspects of the